dlamaute/A-Brief-History-of-Territorial-Exchange/README.md

 # A-Brief-History-of-Territorial-Exchange

-To view this visualization: Go to [https://dlamaute.github.io/A-Brief-History-of-Territorial-Exchange/integrate.html](https://dlamaute.github.io/A-Brief-History-of-Territorial-Exchange/integrate.html) using Firefox.
-We have found that other browsers (Chrome, Safari, etc) may not work with the csv reading security permissions.
+To view this visualization: Go to [https://dlamaute.github.io/A-Brief-History-of-Territorial-Exchange/integrate.html](https://dlamaute.github.io/A-Brief-History-of-Territorial-Exchange/integrate.html) using **Firefox**.
+We have found that other browsers (Chrome, Safari, etc) may not work with the CSV reading security permissions.
 It may take upwards of 1 minute to load.

 Project Process: